me-sreekanth/shorts-composer/README.md

 Video mixing (FFMPEG)

-1. Mix scene and audio for each scene
-2. Add background music
 3. Add silence to the audio for each scene at the beggning and end
-4.

 Pending items:

-1. Preview the mixed images and voiceovers
 8. Add Splash screen
-2. Create subtitles trascription
-3. Add watermarks

 6. Play store release
 11. UI to edit the uploaded JSON
 4. Android compatability